-Phosphorus concentrations measured by the MS41L-BLD method are generally good but yield a poorly-fitting regression curve owing to poor data for one CRM (TILL-2).
+Phosphorus concentrations measured by the MS41L-BLD method are generally good but yield a poorlyfitting regression curve owing to apparently poor data for one CRM (TILL-2).
+Some caution is required given that the "partial" extraction method used for the CCRMP till CRMs is not an exact match for aqua regia digestion.
 No data conditioning is recommended.